2024 Best Physical Education Teaching & Coaching Schools in California

 If you pursue a degree in physical education teaching & coaching, you won't be alone.
 The field of study is the #104 most popular program in the country.
 This means there are lots of options to choose from when you decide to get your degree.

 College Factual reviewed 3 schools in California to determine which ones were the best for degree seekers in the field of physical education teaching & coaching.
-When you put them all together, these colleges and universities awarded 144 degrees in physical education teaching & coaching during the 2020-2021 academic year.
+Combined, these schools handed out 141 degrees in physical education teaching & coaching to qualified students.

 Choosing a Great Physical Education Teaching & Coaching School